jeremyong/Selene/README.md

 ```

 In the above example, the functions `foo.double_add` and `foo.set_x`
 will also be accessible from within Lua after registration occurs.
+As
+with class member variables, object instance variables which are
+`const` will not have a setter generated for them.

 ## Writeup